New from ACTIVE: Check out our latest products here

 Does Fabric Softener Harm Regular Clothing?

-fabric softener active wear
+fabric softener on cotton

 Is Fabric Softener Bad for Leggings/Yoga Pants?

-As a general rule, you do not want to use fabric softener on leggings.
+As a general rule, you do not want to use softeners on leggings.
 For one thing, lycra and polyester are both considered to be moisture-wicking materials.
-If conditioner is added, moisture will accumulate in the core of the fabric, which can lead to stink and irritation.
-Over time, it can also destroy the structure of the material.

 Alternatives for Fabric Softener